-You only need small amounts of zinc in the body.
-The Institute of Medicine’s recommended daily allowance (RDA) for adults is 8-11 milligrams (mg).
+You only need small amounts of zinc in your body.
+The Office of Dietary Supplements recommends a daily allowance for adults of 8-11 milligrams (mg).
 There is some evidence that a relatively safe dose of 30 mg can help treat acne.
-High amounts of zinc may be harmful.
+Higher amounts of zinc may be harmful.
 Some people have reported becoming ill from taking too much zinc, and excessive zinc intake can lead to a copper deficiency.

 We’ve talked about how vitamin A and zinc can help your acne, but you’ve also probably heard of vitamin E as a possible remedy as well.
-Acne’s relationship with vitamin E isn’t as well studies as with vitamin A or zinc.
-However, in a recent study, acne sufferers were shown to have vitamin E, A, and zinc deficiencies.
-So it wouldn’t hurt to make sure you get your daily recommended intake of the vitamin E, 15 mg.
+Acne’s relationship with vitamin E isn’t as well studied as with vitamin A or zinc.
+However, in a recent study, people with acne were shown to have vitamin E, A, and zinc deficiencies.
+So it wouldn’t hurt to make sure you get your daily recommended intake of the 15 mg of vitamin E.

 Tea tree oil may also be able to help with your acne.
 In one study, 30 people used tea tree oil gel for 45 days, and another 30 people used a placebo.
 Those who used the gel saw greater improvements in their acne.

 Tea tree oil is a good alternative to benzoyl peroxide, a well-known ingredient in acne creams.
 It has similar effects, wiping out bacteria and decreasing oil production.
 Both are available over the counter, but tea tree oil seems to cause fewer side effects like itching, burning, and peeling.